Open-Franchise/open-franchise.github.io/about.md

 The Open Franchise Project was built on the idea of open-sourced disruptive enterprises practically inspired by the current franchise business model.
 However, there are alot of issues it tackles.

 **Issues such as**
+1. Fee restrictions
+2. Degree of openess
+3. Faster scalability
+4. Integrations of technology
+4. Modern monetary gain policies

+Outside of this, franchises are extremely centralized.
+I believe a new framework or proposal can be set in place that allows for higher mutual benefit for both parties involved.